-It gave rise to a mobile app gaming phenomenon that would eventually lead to a revolution of online gaming.
-Today, e-sports (or online gaming) has become a part of the Asian Games and is looking forward to land its place in Olympics as well.
+It gave rise to a mobile app gaming phenomenon that would eventually lead to a revolution in online gaming.
+Today, e-sports (or online gaming) has become a part of the Asian Games and is looking forward to landing its place in Olympics as well.

 Little did we know, the simple game of Snake that we played as kids would be the beginning of a revolution in mobile app design just 10 years later.

 iPhone disrupts mobile technology

 But the evolution of mobile app design was spearheaded by Apple like none other.
 In 2007, Steve Jobs walked into the Macworld convention and announced the launch of the first iPhone.
 A phenomenon that would permanently change the game for mobile app designers and developers.

 iPhone provided a multitouch screen that adjusted based on how the phone was tilted.
 This brought a whole new layer of possibilities for UX design.
 The app marketplace was set up, and app creators newly discovered a clear path to build and market their products as they wanted.

 However, it wasn’t long before Apple had a competitor giving it a run for its money.
 The world’s first commercially available Android device, the HTC Dream, was launched in 2008.

 At the time, there were plenty of operating systems to choose from for smartphone aficionados.